Updated: May 29, 2022

 The workplace can be an extremely challenging space for anyone who identifies as LGBTQ+, but especially for those who identify as transgender or nonbinary.
 According to a recent YouGov survey, over half of trans and nonbinary people have felt they need to hide their identities at work, and over a third have received negative comments from coworkers about their gender identity.

-As a part of Transgender Awareness Week, we asked five trans and non-binary change-makers to share their lived experiences of professional spaces.
+We asked five trans and non-binary change-makers to share their lived experiences of professional spaces.
 Through insightful interviews, these LGBT+ professionals not only shed some light on the discrimination faced by the trans community; to educate and promote more trans-inclusion within organisations, but also highlight what helped them feel comfortable in their workplace.

 Rico Jacob Chace, writer, activist and videographer, encountered so much homophobia at his former finance job that he developed PTSD.
 “It took two years to recover and I had to relearn how to read, write, and eat in a public setting.
 I lost my livelihood, my income, off the back of homophobia, but that could happen to anyone.”